ethereum/aleth/doc/generating_tests.rst

 As specified in the Yellow Paper, an account contains a balance, a code, a nonce and a storage.

 Notice the ``code`` field is duplicated.
 If many fields exist under the same name, the last one is used.
-In this particular case, the LLL compiler was not ready to parse the new instruction ``RETURNDATACOPY`` so a compiled runtime bytecode is added as the second ``code`` field.
+In this particular case, the LLL compiler was not ready to parse the new instruction ``RETURNDATACOPY`` so a compiled runtime bytecode is added as the second ``code`` field [#]_.

+.. [#] Unless you are testing malformed bytecode, always try to keep the LLL code in the test filler.
+LLL code is easier to understand and to modify.

 This particular test expected to see ``0`` in the first slot in the storage.
 In order to make this change visible, the pre-state has ``1`` there.